 Preparing for the knowledge test can be done by studying the California Driver Handbook.
 You cannot miss more than 8 questions on the test.
 If you do miss more than 8 questions you are permitted three chances to pass the exam.
 If you are unable to pass after you retake the exam, there is a 7-day waiting period before you can take the exam again.

 Instructional Permit Limitations:

-A provisional instruction permit is not valid until you begin your driver training program at a driving school in Glendale.
+A provisional instruction permit is not valid until you begin your driver training program at a driving school in California.
 This must be signed by a certified driving instructor.
 Once these requirements are met you can begin driving with a parent, guardian, or licensed California driver that is 25 years or older.
 However, you cannot drive alone with just a provisional instruction permit.

 Provisional License Requirements